svellucci18/code-quiz/psuedocode.md

         - Announce if selected answer is true or false DONE
         - OR Reveal correct answer DONE
-        - Subtract time from the timer when false DONE -Stop quiz when timer is out or all questions are answered
+        - Subtract time from the timer when false DONE -Stop quiz when timer is out or all questions are answered DONE

 - Create scoreboard